onqtam/headjack/docs/why/SYSTEM.md

 > "Armaments, universal debt, and planned obsolescence—those are the three pillars of Western prosperity." - [Aldous Huxley](https://www.goodreads.com/quotes/14210-armaments-universal-debt-and-planned-obsolescence-those-are-the-three-pillars)

 > "The evil of aristocracy is not that it necessarily leads to the infliction of bad things or the suffering of sad ones; the evil of aristocracy is that it places everything in the hands of a class of people who can always inflict what they never suffer." - [G.K.
 Chesterton](https://www.goodreads.com/quotes/9067926-the-evil-of-aristocracy-is-not-that-it-necessarily-leads)

+> "It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong." - [Thomas Sowell](https://www.goodreads.com/quotes/3823206-it-is-hard-to-imagine-a-more-stupid-or-more)

 > "The representatives of the Convention must understand that a great responsibility is the inseparable result of a great power." - ["Plan of Work, Surveillance, and Correspondence", 8 May 1793, during the French Revolution](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility#:~:text=%5BThe%20representatives%20of%20the%20Convention%5D%20must%20understand%20that%20a%20great%20responsibility%20is%20the%20inseparable%20result%20of%20a%20great%20power)
 <!-- https://quoteinvestigator.com/2015/07/23/great-power/ -->